Forth-Standard/forth200x/special-memory-access.md

 32-bit cells.
 When I presented these words at the 2023 Forth200x meeting, I was asked not to include them in this proposal.
 So access to values larger than a cell is not supported by the proposed words.

+### Signed number representations

+Given that the other Forth words (e.g. `+`) work for 2s-complement numbers, any other signed-number representation in the input and output requires additional conversion work.
+No words for such conversions are proposed, because there is no existing practice.

+The description of `c>s` `w>s` `l>s` `x>s` as sign-extending makes it
+clear what operation they perform.
+Specifying a number format is redundent and actually reduced generality (these words could also be used for 1s-complement, but other words would be needed to then convert the results into 2s-complement or perform computations in 1s-complement).

 ### Additional words